Private-Storm/Blog/ReadMe.md

 * Windows Notification Package (Display messages inside of the logon screen)
 * Windows Search API (Indexing files & folders with windows search api from Delphi)
 * Windows Update Agent API
+* Application Restart and Recovery Api (Simple demo how it could be used, translation of the Api headers can be found in JwaAppRecovery.pas)

 more to come...